 It is important that you do not start a sentence with ですので as this is not the same as using だから.
 Using it in this manner can sound accusatory, which could make the listener feel uncomfortable as though they are being blamed.
 Instead, you might want to use ですから.
 However, even this can still sometimes sound more direct than ですので.

 When used in formal settings, ですので should only ever be used to connect two sentences in spoken Japanese.
-Regardless of whether it is ですので or なので, using it at the beginning of a sentence with superiors or anyone else of higher status can come across as rude.
-In many cases, it is also seen as grammatically incorrect.
+Regardless of whether it is ですので or なので, using it at the beginning of a sentence with superiors or anyone else of higher status can come across as rude since it draws from a previously stated reason as the direct result of the conclusion.

 ので vs から

-Both ので and から may seem to to translate to the same thing in English: "Because", "Since", "therefore", "so" and so on; but they are not quite the same so they are not always interchangeable.
-This is why it is best to not translate them too strictly.
+Both ので and から may seem to translate to the same thing in English: "Because", "Since", "therefore", "so" and so on; but they are not the same at all so they are not always interchangeable.
+This is why it is best to not translate or compare them too strictly to English rules.

 The use of から is directed towards why something happened or is the case.
-Here, the speaker is emphasising the "rain" as the cause of the game been cancelled.
+Here, the speaker is emphasising the "rain" as a justification for the game been cancelled.

 -